aashiqui2/Java-Practice-Programs/4.Basic Programs/Questions.md

 30. Write a program to find the sum of digit until a single digit?
 Problem: [258.
 Add Digtis](https://leetcode.com/problems/add-digits/description/)

-31. Write a program to store the binary number in a array upto the given range?
+31. Write a program to store the Counting Bits in a array upto the given range?
 Problem: [338.
 Counting Bits](https://leetcode.com/problems/counting-bits/description/)

 32. Write a program to find the triplet sum of a given number?